Everything PR News

 In April 2015, UBM — the British communications and events company — announced its intention to sell PR Newswire.
 Eight months later, in December 2015, UBM entered the final stages of that sale process.
 Reuters named Cision (then owned by GTCR LLC) and Vista Equity Partners as the leading bidders.
 The expected sale price exceeded $700 million.

 The bidding process resolved in 2016.
 Cision acquired PR Newswire for approximately $841 million, completing the deal in mid-2016 under GTCR ownership.
 The acquisition was the largest consolidation event in the modern press release distribution category's history.
-It reshaped wire competition, repriced the entire category, and set the table for the AI-era retrieval shift that has redefined the wire business in 2024–2026.
+It reshaped wire competition and repriced the entire category for the decade that followed.

 The 2015 Setup